QMCPACK/qmcpack/tests/test_automation/spack_integration_tests/README.md

 helpful to silence the script when everything runs correctly.
 More information about `chronic` can be found here at https://packages.debian.org/unstable/utils/moreutils

-Here is an example of how to add it to yoru crontab:
+Here is an example of how to add it to your crontab:
 ```
 MAILTO=naromero@anl.gov
 0  18 * * 0,3,5 chronic /home/naromero/nightly_anl_gce.sh